Skip to content

 What a $4000 Astrophotography Telescope Gets You

-As a full-time astrophotographer, I get to test some pretty impressive gear.
 While you certainly don't need to spend $4K on a telescope to get a great picture...
-I think you’ll appreciate seeing th...

-William Optics REDCAT 91 Review
+William Optics RedCat 91 Review

 I recently tested the William Optics RedCat 91 APO refractor.
-This is the fourth RedCat I’ve used in the RedCat series—five if you count the two versions of the RedCat 51 (version 1 and version 3...
+This is the fourth RedCat I’ve used in the RedCat series—five if you count the two versions of the RedCat 51 (version 1 and version 3).

 William Optics GT81 WIFD Review

 The William Optics GT 81 (Gran Turismo) is an apochromatic refractor telescope with an innovative internal focus design (WIFD).
-William’s ‘Gran Turismo’ line of refractor telescopes have been aroun...

 William Optics RedCat 61

 William Optics has introduced their third variation of the original RedCat Petzval Astrograph, the William Optics RedCat 61.
-It’s small, it’s mighty, and it’s REDDER than ever.
-There’s also a huge...

-First-Light Experience with the William Optics RedCat 71
+William Optics RedCat 71 First Look

-The William Optics RedCat 71 represents the next step forward in the evolution of the RedCat series, offering greater reach, improved optical illumination, and a noticeably more capable imaging...
+The William Optics RedCat 71 represents the next step forward in the evolution of the RedCat series, offering greater reach, improved optical illumination, and a noticeably more capable imaging platform compared to the smaller 51 mm model.
+This first-light session highlights what it feels like to take the RedCat 71 out under the night sky for the very first time, from setup to initial star tests and early deep-sky exposures.

-William Optics RedCat 51 Unboxing
+William Optics RedCat 51 Review

 William Optics is a company known for creating high-performance apochromatic refractors and constantly updating and refining their designs.
-The RedCat 51 Petzval APO is the latest creation fr...
+The RedCat 51 Petzval APO is the latest creation from the company that can’t sit still, and it is bound to shake up the industry once more.

 William Optics Zenithstar 73 APO

 The William Optics Zenithstar 73 is an apochromatic doublet refractor telescope built for astrophotography.
-With an objective lens using high-quality FPL-53 ED glass, the Z73 APO is a superb deep-...
+With an objective lens using high-quality FPL-53 ED glass, the Z73 APO is a superb deep-sky imaging performer.

 Capturing Orion with a Fluorostar 132

 I have recently had the incredible opportunity to try out an enormous 132mm refractor telescope for some deep-sky astrophotography.
-Connecting a DSLR camera to a telescope like this is somethi...
+Connecting a DSLR camera to a telescope like this is something I never dreamed I would have the pleasure of doing.

 GT81 - Lion - Trevor Jones